hsp-panda/panda_grasp_server/README.md

 1. Position the GRASPA board in front of the robot, in the same position used for benchmarking grasps.

 1. 3D-print and assemble the [marker cube](https://github.com/hsp-panda/aruco_board_detect/tree/panda_graspa/assets).
+Find the meshes in `assets/*.stl` and the markers in `assets/marker_*.png`.
 The edge of the single markers must measure 4 cm, as in the [cfg file](https://github.com/hsp-panda/aruco_board_detect/blob/panda_graspa/aruco_board_detect/cfg/single_markers_config.yaml).
 Make sure to assemble the cube so that the markers are in the right face and orientation.
+Final assembly should look something like this.

 ![image of the assembled marker cube](assets/assembled_marker_cube.png)
 ![marker order](assets/marker_order.png)